Yandex Cloud

 • User: pg-user.

-1. In the postgresql-yds.tf file, specify these variables:
+1. In the postgresql-yds.tf file, specify the following variables:

 • yds_endpoint_id: Target endpoint ID.